 Regarding the ratio persons suspected per police officer, it should be noted that there is no linear relationship between police personnel rates and the rate of suspects produced (corr.
 0.02).
 More police officers will not necessarily produce a higher output.
 There is also no clear relationship between police productivity and the region a country is located in, although countries ranking lowest on the police productivity scale are mostly from Latin America and Asia.
-The number of suspects as a system produced value is also less dependent on the population size than is the number of police officers (corr.
-0.59).
-As a result, the ratio of suspects per police officer is subject to remarkable variation, with a median of 2.4, a mean of 5.2 and a standard deviation of 8.0.
-The minimum is 0.1, the maximum 46.0.
+The number of comparable with trends in prosecutors rates, showing average annual change rates of 1.8 % in the median and 2.2 % in the mean with a standard deviation of 4.2 percentage points.